 You can try Tableau for free with a 14-day trial.

 Zoho offers a wide range of product suites, tools, and software for dozens of different business needs.
 While Zoho is best known for its CRM and help desk software, Zoho Analytics is an exceptional solution for BI software.

 Like every Zoho product, Zoho Analytics is robust, feature-rich, trustworthy, and easy to use.

 Its low entry price point and simple setup makes it our top pick for small businesses who need something they can manage themselves.

-Zoho Analytics takes data from multiple sources and blends them together to create visual reports and dashboards.
+Zoho Analytics allows your teams to takes data from multiple sources and blend them together to create visual reports and dashboards.
 It’s easy for you to view the health of your business across each department at a glance.

 This BI software makes it easy for you to share and collaborate online with your colleagues and department heads.
 Add comments and set up alerts when an anomaly or something out of the ordinary occurs.

 You can connect Zoho Analytics to any data source.
 From Microsoft Excel to HTML, JSON, Google Drive, and web URL feeds, this tool will pull data from any source.
 Upload data from your CRM, email software, accounting software, local database, cloud database, and more.